tablelandnetwork/docs/specs/sql/StatementTypes.md

 #### Integer Primary Key

 All rows within Tableland tables have a 64-bit signed integer key that uniquely identifies the row within its table.
 This integer is usually called the `ROWID`.
 The `ROWID` value can be accessed using one of the special case-independent names `"rowid"`, `"oid"`, or `"_rowid_"` in place of a column name.
-If a table contains a user defined column named `"rowid"`, `"oid"` or `"_rowid_"`, then that name always refers the explicitly declared column and cannot be used to retrieve the integer `ROWID` value.
+As such, these values are _not allowed_ as identifiers for columns in a `CREATE TABLE` statement.

 The data for Tableland tables are stored in sorted order, by `ROWID`.
 This means that retrieving or sorting records by `ROWID` is fast.
 Searching for a record with a specific `ROWID`, or for all records with `ROWID`s within a specified range is around twice as fast as a similar search made by specifying any other `PRIMARY KEY`.
 This `ROWID` sorting is also required for sub-queries and other SQL features on Tableland, to ensure deterministic ordering of results.